 - A canning kettle, or water-bath canner, with a wire rack.
 Most canning-kettle racks hold seven jars.
 In a pinch, you can substitute a large stockpot with a cake rack in the bottom.
 The important thing is that boiling water needs to envelop the jars completely, which is why the rack is necessary and why the jars must be covered with at least 1 inch of water.
 They also mustn’t touch each other during boiling, or they might crack.
 If you don’t have a deep canning kettle, you may be limited to pints and half pints to get the necessary water coverage.

 Water-bath canning in detail

-While the water heats, I make the brine and bring it to a simmer in a non-reactive pot.
-I clean and trim the produce, and measure out the spices and herbs that I’ll add to each jar.
-It’s important to be organized, because once I start filling the jars, I must work quickly.
+While the water heats, I make the brine and bring it to a simmer in a nonreactive pot.
+I clean and trim the produce, then measure out the spices and herbs that I’ll add to each jar.
+It’s important to be organized, because once I start filling the jars I must work quickly.

 It’s important to get the jars filled with the hot brine before they cool completely, or they’re liable to crack.
 If a jar no longer feels warm, I dunk it in hot water briefly before filling it.
 When I’ve filled seven jars, I load them in the wire rack and lower them into the boiling water.
 When the water returns to a boil, I begin timing—10 minutes for pints and 15 minutes for quarts.